 Where is it?
 173 Republic Road, Fontainebleau, Randburg.

 Spend quality time as a family and experience the beautiful vibrant residents of the Montecasino Bird Gardens.
 This is the only wildlife and bird park of its kind in Africa and is a must when you’re visiting Montecasino.
 Here, you can wander along walkways, explore the manicured gardens and marvel at a menagerie of colourful birds, mammals, reptiles and unusual animals from around the world.
 Don’t miss out on the bird shows and the walk-through aviary where you’ll find over 60 species of birds, reptiles and small mammals roaming freely.

 How much is it?
 Children under 2 get in FREE, entry for children aged between 2 and 10 is R50 per child and entry for adults is R75 per person.

 Where is it?
 Montecasino, Fourways, Johannesburg.

 Another great idea is to let the kids swing about and experience a treetop adventure at Acrobranch.
-There’s something for all ages and all fitness levels, from ziplining and tricky crossings to high ropes and much more.
+There’s something for all ages and all fitness levels, from ziplining and tricky crossings, to high ropes and much more.
 This is also a great family activity if you want to do something new together.
-There’s no better place to get your kids out and about, reconnecting with nature than at Acrobanch.
+There’s no better place to get your kids out and about and reconnecting with nature than at Acrobanch.
 When last did you or your kids climb a tree?
 Hmmm, we thought so!
 Just make sure they wear the right gear — closed shoes, comfy clothes, long hair tied up and safety gear (provided by Acrobranch).

 Where is it?
 Huddle Park (Linksfield), James and Ethel Gray Park (Melrose), the Big Red Barn (Pretoria), Rosemary Hill (Pretoria East), Musaiek (Pretoria North).